orvi-tmp/learning-c-with-pebble/chapter8.md

 We have said in Chapter 6 that functions use pass-by-value for function parameters.
 In other words, values are copied from actual parameters to formal parameters when the call is made, but not copied back when the function returns.
 This implies that it is impossible to send changed values back to a function caller.

-However, using pointers as parameters to function makes this type of change possible.
-If we send the pointer to memory to a function, any changes to the pointer itself will be ignored, but the function can dereference the pointer and make changes to memory that the pointer references.
-Those changes are not part of the parameter list of the function and they will be reflected back to the caller.
+However, using pointers as parameters to functions makes this type of change possible.
+If we send a pointer to memory to a function, any changes to the pointer itself will be ignored, but the function can dereference the pointer and make changes to memory that the pointer references.
+That memory is not part of the parameter list of the function and those changes will be reflected back to the caller.

 Let's consider the following example.